skyssolutions/lynxchan/src/be/Readme.md

 # Templates
 A file called `templateSettings.json` should be located on the front-end directory pointing the correct templates to be used, located on the templates directory.
 Inform only the name of the file.
 Refer to `doc/Templates.txt` for information on how to structure the templates.

+# SSL
+To use SSL, enable the setting `ssl` and place the key file named `ssl.key` and the certificate named `ssl.cert` on the src/be directories.
+After that, restart the engine.
+Remember to also inform the key passphrase if it requires one.

 # Back-end settings
 Settings files that goes into the settings directory:
 `general.json`: contains general settings for the application.
 Holds the following settings: